Brand/Model: Rogue RA-090

 Apparently, it can.
-The cost cuts show in the materials with its laminate body and nato neck, but it still has the aesthetic appeal of many a decent guitar.
+The cost cuts show in the materials with its laminate body and Nato wood neck, but it still has the aesthetic appeal of many a decent guitar.

 It has a dreadnought body, painted maple 20-fret fretboard that joins the body at the 14th fret, and a black pickguard with a glossy finish.

-The Rogue comes in three finishes: black, sunburst, and natural.
-For under 100 bucks, there’s no surprise that the nut and saddle are plastic and the headstock sports humdrum nickel tuners.
+The Rogue guitar has three finishes: black, sunburst, and natural.
+It is one of our top 5 guitars for under 100 bucks; there’s no surprise that the nut and saddle are plastic, and the headstock sports humdrum nickel tuners.

 - Decent sound